 Unconventional things to do in Washington DC

 There is a lot to do in DC other than Lincoln Memorial, Washington monument and Smithsonian troves.
+These places are quite the conventional places to do but there are also unconventional things to do in Washington DC.
 The National Capital of DC can be quite an exploration per square mile which is at the convergence of the Potomac and Anacostia and apart from statesmanship and politics.
+Washington DC comes with a variety of options for a traveler to explore but these choices are obvious as no one tells about unconventional things to do in Washington DC.
 There is an intangible attribute to DC that does not dissipate with time.
+These intangibles of DC should be contributed to unconventional things to do in Washington DC.
 Washington has got both history and modernity.
 The walkable offbeat DC resonates with the deepest part of your souls.
 History blends seamlessly with modernity in DC.
 Washington DC State tree of Scarlet Oak or Fagaceae Quercus coccinea with its autumn color is a common sight in here.
 New York Avenue will have you in its clutches with some of the best hotspots as you pass by.

 Washington is the only place where sound travels faster than light. – C. V. R. Thompson